• Skip to main content

 Recipe

-These iconic New York cookies are more like handlheld cakes.
-Soft in the center and covered half in vanilla icing and half in chocolate.
+These classic gluten free black and white cookies are more like handlheld cakes.
+Soft in the center and covered half in vanilla icing and half in chocolate just like the NYC originals.

 Author: Tiffany